TheGoldenEye/polka-store/README.md

 ## 6 Known issues

-**Hint:** The issues only concern the sample databases, the program code has already been fixed.
+**Hint:** The issues only concern the kusama sample database, the program code has already been fixed.

 - The 'multisig.asMulti' extrinsic is currently not specially treated.
 Transfers resulting from this are currently missing in the database.